 FTA will publish a list of the selected projects, including Federal dollar amounts and award recipients, on FTA's website.
-Successful proposals will be awarded through FTA's Transit Award Management System (TrAMS) as grant agreements.
-The appropriate FTA Regional Office and tribal liaison will manage project agreements.
-Project recipients should contact their FTA Regional Offices and tribal liaison for information about setting up grants in a.
-Pre-Award Authority
+If selected, awardees will apply for a grant through FTA's Transit Award Management System (TrAMS).
+The appropriate FTA Regional Office and Tribal Liaison will manage project agreements.
+Project recipients should contact their FTA Regional Offices and Tribal Liaison for information about setting up grants in FTA's TrAMS.